gardenjs/docs/src/routes/(documentation)/docs/install-garden.md

 ## Run Garden

 Run `serveGarden` from the root of the project.
-Garden then opens automatically in the browser.
-More usual: add `serveGarden` to your `package.json` as follows and start Garden via `npm run garden`:
+Gardenjs then opens automatically in the browser.
+More usual: add `serveGarden` to your `package.json` as follows and start Gardenjs via `npm run garden`:

 ```json
   "scripts": {